factmint/Charts/README.md

 # Factmint Charts

 Factmint Charts allows you to create interactive data visualizations, which can be rendered from an HTML table or directly from JSON.
 For more information and live examples, see [http://factmint.com/charts-overview/](http://factmint.com/charts-overview/).
-This repo includes the visualization plugins as well as the API that you can use to create your own (see the `/api` directory).
+This repo includes the charts as well as the API that you can use to create your own (see the `/api` directory).

 ## Getting started

 First, clone this repository with `git clone https://github.com/factmint/Charts.git`.
 Then navigate to `/api` and run `npm install`.

-To see running examples, navigate to the directory of a given plugin in the terminal and (if it's the first time) `npm install` and `grunt install`.
+To see running examples, navigate to the directory of a given chart in the terminal and (if it's the first time) `npm install` and `grunt install`.
 Finally, run `grunt serve`.

 e.g.